Wisdom Teeth Removal Cost 2023 (With & Without Insurance)

 The cost for erupted teeth can range from $100 – $350 a tooth, and the cost for impacted teeth can range from $175 to $550 a tooth.

-The dentist may need to perform an exam, take a panoramic x-ray, other x-rays, or even a cone beam CT (3D imaging).
 A dental exam is required to evaluate and diagnose the teeth accurately.
 Often, dental exams are fully covered along with yearly x-rays.
 Full mouth x-rays are often covered every 1-3 years, and panoramic x-rays every 3-5 years.

 If a CBCT (cone beam connective tissue) image is required, expect to pay $150 and $750 as most insurances will not cover this procedure.

 Cone beam CT images are necessary if wisdom teeth are near vital structures.
 For example, if lower wisdom teeth are near or within the inferior alveolar nerve (IAN), it’s critical to know how invasive the extraction will be.
-Proper treatment will prevent damaging the IAN leading to temporary or permanent paresthesia.

 In addition, if deep sedation is required, expect to pay $50 to $225 depending on the length and type of anesthesia.
 Sedation fees are calculated in 15-minute intervals.

-Most dental insurance plans don’t cover the total cost of tooth extractions and other major procedures.
 Instead, you’ll typically pay a portion of the total price, with the insurance plan picking up the rest.

 With so many insurance plans available, it’s essential to understand the significant differences between them.